 Buttcrack hair.
-Yep, we are going there.
+Yep, I’m going there.

 Let’s ignore just why you want to remove it.
 Instead, let’s just assume that you want it gone, and you have (at least) a decent reason.